Steve Reich and Beryl Korot: interview about Three Tales

 A THEATRE OF IDEAS

-Steve Reich and Beryl Korot in interview with David Allenby about their latest collaboration, Three Tales, receiving its premiere in Vienna on 12 May, and touring internationally throughout 2002.
+Steve Reich and Beryl Korot in interview with David Allenby about their collaboration, Three Tales, which was premiered in Vienna on 12 May 2002 and toured internationally throughout that year.

 How did the idea for Three Tales first come about?